4rkal/blog/content/posts/thisblog.md

 ---
-title: "How I setup this blog for free (domain, hosting, ssl) Complete Guide"
+title: How I setup this blog for free (domain, hosting, ssl) Complete Guide
 date: 2023-03-23T18:13:03+03:00
+tags:
 ---
 In this article I’ll show you how I setup this blog completely for free.
 I’ll show you how to use hugo to write your blog, Cloudflare and eu.org for your domain and ssl, Render and github for the hosting and even how to get your blog on google.
 # What is hugo?